In entrepreneurship, we often encounter a fixation on big goals and dramatic results.

 1. Your subconscious keeps telling you—daily—that you aren't there... that you aren't yet "enough".

-Desire is a contract we make with ourselves, to be unhappy until something specific happens.
-The fixation on a big goal creates an underlying layer of unhappiness with life.
+Desire becomes a contract we make with ourselves to be unhappy until something specific happens. (paraphrase of Naval’s tweet)

-I, too, have a vision of my future life, and specific milestones I am interested in achieving.
+I, too, have a vision for my future life and specific milestones I aim for.